parhelia512/pine/README.md

 `^` is a pointer to a constant / immutable data.<br>

 ## How to build
-Any C compiler and Make are the only external dependencies needed to build.
+GCC or Clang, and Make are the only external dependencies needed to build.

 ### Building on Linux / Unix and Windows
 ```console